 Like this one, there are some opportunities that are only open to students, so grab the chance to participate in such exclusive programs when you’re still in school!
 Don’t miss out and regret it when it’s too late.

 *Delegations for Dialogue provides future generations of leaders the opportunity to engage directly with issues at the heart of international affairs.
-Each year they organise a series of travelling symposiums, fact-finding programmes and sports & cultural diplomacy missions within important regions, often divided by conflict, with the aim of facilitating dialogue and promoting mutual understanding.Ever want to ask a Senior everything about his/her experience?
+Each year they organise a series of travelling symposiums, fact-finding programmes and sports & cultural diplomacy missions within important regions, often divided by conflict, with the aim of facilitating dialogue and promoting mutual understanding.[Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!